Knee Ligament Injury Treatment & Recovery

 What are the signs of a knee ligament injury?

 Common signs include swelling, pain with twisting or stairs, reduced range of motion, and a feeling that the knee may give way or buckle.
+Some people also notice a pop, rapid swelling, or reduced confidence when changing direction.

 How long does a knee ligament injury take to heal?